Applications for this travel bursary are now open for 2023. The deadline for applications is Monday 20th March 2023.

 Funding is available every year to support substantive research and fieldwork in the Caribbean by postgraduate students at the University of Warwick.
 The funding is intended as a contribution towards expenses, such as travel to and subsistence in the Caribbean, and other costs incurred directly in relation to the research project.
 A maximum of £2000 will be awarded to an individual student.
-The deadline for applications is 1 April each year.
+The deadline for applications is usually April or early May each year.

 This Postgraduate Bursary is named after Gad Heuman who was the long-standing Professor of Caribbean History and Director of the Centre for Caribbean Studies at the University, and is now an Emeritus Professor.